-Built in the late nineteenth century, Winkworth's iconic boathouse has withstood storms, played host to film crews and weddings, and provided a place of tranquility for thousands of visitors.
+Built over 100 years ago, Winkworth's iconic boathouse has withstood storms, played host to film crews and weddings, and provided a place of tranquility for thousands of visitors.
 Far more than just a place to store rowboats, its upper floor offers an incredible view over Rowe's Flashe Lake from the balcony, or from a quiet seat by the window.
 Positioned in one of the most picturesque areas of the Arboretum, the boathouse is appreciated by visitors as a place to observe the resident waterfowl, watch the seasons gradually etch their colours on the landscape, or simply sit and contemplate in a place of peace.

 Sadly, over time, the timber structure of the boathouse had been damaged by water ingress and vegetation growth.
 We’ve just completed over £50,000 of repairs, ensuring the future of this beautiful, historic building.
 Repairs are always ongoing and there’s still time to donate to our appeal - can you help us keep this iconic piece of Winkworth's history alive?

 Time capsule competition launched

 You could become a permanent part of Winkworth's history by bidding to contribute to a time capsule, which we'll bury in the boathouse foundations during the repair project.
 Find out more >

 Repair project commences